DeepRegNet/DeepReg/docs/source/docs/configuration.md

       weight: 0.1
 ```

-The following are the default image losses.
+The following are the DeepReg image losses.
 Additional arguments should be added at the
 same indent level:

 - `lncc`: Calls a local normalized cross-correlation type loss.
 Requires the following